 TOTAL RAISED TO DATE £250K

-Over the course of one week, celebrity equestrian personalities will take on five challenges with the common goal of raising £100K for the NHS Charities Together COVID-19 Urgent Appeal Fund
+Over the course of one week, celebrity equestrian personalities took on five challenges with the common goal of raising £100K for the NHS Charities Together COVID-19 Urgent Appeal Fund

 CONGRATULATIONS & THANK YOU